 The medieval town is located in the municipality of Kanfanar in Limska Draga, in the valley that stretches from the Limska Draga fjord to Pazin.
 Today’s remains are part of the northern town of Moncastello, which is accessible to visitors, the other part of Dvigrad has been demolished.
 Dvigrad is surrounded by double defensive walls and they are connected by three city gates.
 About 200 buildings have been preserved inside the walls, the most important of which are the city palace and the premises of the bishop’s chapel.

-There are many legends about Dvigrad, the most famous being the legend of Hidden Treasure from Henry Morgan and the legend of Plague Epidemic.
-The legend of the hidden treasure tells about the infamous pirate Henry of British descent who fought against Spanish pirates.
-According to the legend, Henry conquered and plundered Panama, disturbing the peace between the English and the Spanish and beginning a chase.
-According to legend, Henry escaped to Lim Bay, where he anchored and found Dvigrad, which seemed an ideal place to hide the treasure.
+There are a large number of legends about Dvigrad, the most famous of which are the Legend of Henry Morgan’s Hidden Treasure and the Legend of the Plague Epidemic.
+The legend of the hidden treasure tells about the infamous pirate Henry of British origin who fought against the Spanish pirates.
+Legend has it that Henry conquered Panama and plundered it, breaking the peace between the English and the Spanish, and the pursuit of him began.

 According to the legend, Henry escaped to the Gulf of Lim, where he anchored and found Dvigrad, which seemed to him an ideal place to hide the treasure.
 Another legend tells that during the Venetian rule, Dvigrad prospered as a city, but during the 15th century, it is said that an epidemic of plague, soon malaria, broke out and the inhabitants moved to the nearby town of Kanfanar.